-Industry-Level Benchmarks: Unveiling Brand and Outcomes Lift Insights
+Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

-As our breadth and scale continues to grow, we’re able to leverage increasingly large normative datasets to uncover nuanced insights about the industries, channels, and demographics that underpin ad effectiveness.
-That’s why we’re excited to begin releasing quarterly updates on our normative benchmarks for Brand Lift and Outcomes Lift.
-In these updates, we provide a constant pulse to marketers on what ‘good’ looks like in today’s advertising environment.
-Not only does this data give a fresh view on ad effectiveness benchmarks across a huge range of metrics, it also allows us to dive deeper into the nuances driving ad impact across different industry categories.
+Our benchmarks are derived from large normative datasets and uncover nuanced insights about the industries, channels, and demographics that underpin ad effectiveness.
+With regular updates of these benchmarks, we provide a constant pulse for marketers on what “good” looks like.
+Not only does this data provide a fresh view of ad effectiveness across a huge range of metrics, it also allows us to understand the nuances driving ad impact across different industry categories.

 In this article, we leverage our most recent ad effectiveness benchmarks to analyze which industries lead and lag on specific Brand Lift and Outcomes Lift metrics within our database.
-Because our normative benchmarks span across 11 distinct industry verticals (e.g., Food and Beverages, Home and Garden, Entertainment, Utilities), we’re able to quickly compare across these verticals to see which industries have unique advantages near the top and bottom of the brand funnel.
-Upon isolating a few industries where certain metrics are well-above the overall average, we then discuss why these metrics diverge and what implications this has for today’s marketing leaders.
+Because our normative benchmarks span across 18 distinct industry verticals (e.g., Food and Beverages, Home and Garden, Entertainment, Utilities), we’re able to quickly compare these verticals to see which industries have unique advantages near the top and bottom of the funnel.
+Upon isolating a few industries where certain metrics are well above the overall average, we explore why these metrics diverge and what implications this has for today’s marketing leaders.

 A quick primer on overall full-funnel marketing benchmarks

 To start, let’s take a look at DISQO’s overall benchmarks for advertising effectiveness at the most general level.
 The below chart shows what the typical lift score looks like for the typical campaign in our normative database.
-These benchmarks are median values based on data from the past 21 months (March 2021 - December 2022), and are built from approximately 500 campaigns in total.
-The ‘lift’ score listed represents the difference between exposed and [triple-matched] unexposed control consumers on the metric of interest.
-Metric definitions for each metric can be found in our larger downloadable report.
+These benchmarks are median values based on data from March 2021 through December 2024, and are built from approximately 1650 campaigns in total.
+The lift score listed represents the difference between exposed and unexposed control consumers on each metric.
+Definitions for each metric can be found in our larger, downloadable report.

-While general in nature - remember, this is looking at ALL campaigns across ALL industries - there are a few quick takeaways one can glean from the topline results.
+While the benchmarks are general in nature—remember, this is looking at ALL campaigns across ALL industries—there are a few quick takeaways from these topline results.

-Brand Lift is stronger on mid-funnel metrics: In general, mid-funnel metrics like familiarity, favorability, and purchase intent are the biggest movers for the average ads in our 2021-2022 database.
+Brand Lift is stronger on mid-funnel metrics: In general, mid-funnel metrics like familiarity, favorability, and purchase intent are the biggest movers for the average ads in our 2021-2024 database.
 For instance, brand favorability moves about 3 points after a typical ad campaign, which can represent a huge gain for established or emerging brands looking to win more share of wallet.
 In contrast, awareness metrics (unaided and aided) are slightly more resistant to lift.
-Unaided awareness, arguably one of the most critical metrics for staying relevant in any industry category, only moves about 1 point after a typical ad campaign.
+Unaided awareness, arguably one of the most critical metrics for staying relevant in any industry category, is also the hardest brand metric to move, with a .30 lift after a typical ad campaign.

 Honing in on industry-level differences

-Once we parse through this topline information, the next question(s) for many marketers revolve around the generalizability of these results to their specific vertical(s) of interest.
-While that inclination has its drawbacks (see our articles on evaluating normative benchmarks + applying them to your organization ), there is certainly a great deal of incremental value to be gained by analyzing benchmarks at an industry level.
+Once we parse through this topline information, many marketers’ next questions revolve around whether the benchmarks apply to their specific verticals.
+While that inclination has its drawbacks (see our articles on evaluating normative benchmarks and applying them to your organization ), there is certainly a great deal of incremental value to be gained by analyzing benchmarks at an industry level.

 • Which industries have the most success moving top-funnel attitudinal metrics?